-Minimum wage rates in the CNMI (\$4.55/hour) are substantially below comparable wage rates on Guam (\$6.55).
+Minimum wage rates in the CNMI (\$4.55/hour [hr]) are substantially below comparable wage rates on Guam (\$6.55).
 There have been few organized labor contracts in the guest-worker-dependent sectors of the economy.
 Thus there is little internal pressure for wage increases.

 Average income varies considerably from one ethnic group to another.
-Chamorros earned a median 2005 annual income of \$31,619; Filipinos earned \$14,190; peoples of the Freely Associated States of Micronesia (FAS), earned \$13,916 (CNMI Department of Commerce, Central Statistics Division 2008).
+Chamorros earned a median 2005 annual income of \$31,619; Filipinos earned \$14,190; peoples of the Freely Associated States of Micronesia (FAS), \$13,916 (CNMI Department of Commerce, CSD 2008).

-The raising of CNMI wages to meet the new minimum wage standards would have various consequences on labor force and income.
-One consequence of the CNMI's guest worker policies has been that most wages were at the legal CNMI minimum wage level.
+The CNMI raising of wages to meet the new minimum wage standards would have various consequences on labor force and income.
+One consequence of the CNMI's guest worker policies has been that a relatively high proportion of wages were at the legal minimum wage level.
 Under Public Law 110-28, the CNMI minimum wage would rise to meet the U.S. federal minimum wage by 2014.
 It would accomplish this by annual \$0.50 increases.
-The CNMI minimum wage was \$4.55 per hour as of September 2009, with another \$0.50 increase planned for May 26, 2010 (this increase has since been delayed until September 30, 2010).
-The rising minimum wage would have an impact on the CNMI income, but is also likely to result in a reduction in overall CNMI employment and a loss of the Commonwealth's competitive wage advantage (Congressional Budget Office 2004, Vallejera 2007).
+The CNMI minimum wage stands at \$4.55 per hour as of September 2009, with another \$0.50 increase on May 26, 2010.
+The rising minimum wage would have an impact on the CNMI income, but is likely to result in both a reduction in overall the CNMI employment and a loss of the Commonwealth's competitive wage advantage (Congressional Budget Office 2004, Vallejera 2007).
 It may also encourage more native born persons to replace foreign workers as wages increase to more desirable levels.